-The North Asia Centre of Asia-Pacific Excellence (North Asia CAPE) is committed to helping New Zealand build sustainable, future-focused economic and cultural relationships with Greater China, Japan, and Korea.
+The North Asia Centre of Asia-Pacific Excellence (North Asia CAPE) is committed to helping New Zealand build sustainable, future-focused commercial, educational, and cultural relationships with Greater China (including Hong Kong, Macau, and Taiwan), Japan, and Korea.

-The CAPEs are supported by a consortium of four of New Zealand's leading universities – University of Auckland, Victoria University of Wellington, Otago University and University of Waikato.
-Working in affiliation with these institutions, the CAPEs harness evidence-based research, stakeholder experience, academic expertise, and industry acumen to help ensure best practice with their regions of interest.
+The Centres of Asia-Pacific Excellence (CAPEs) are supported by a consortium of four leading New Zealand universities: University of Auckland, Victoria University of Wellington, Otago University, and University of Waikato.
+Working in affiliation with these institutions, CAPEs harness evidence-based research, stakeholder experience, academic expertise, and industry acumen to help ensure best practice with their regions of interest.

-The North Asia CAPE welcomes a plurality of perspectives to facilitate important conversations about New Zealand’s role in global trade, economic, education, and cultural relationships.
+North Asia CAPE welcomes a plurality of perspectives to facilitate important conversations about New Zealand’s role and future in the region.